As a writer and researcher, Alison is especially interested in using natural ingredients as inexpensive solutions to skin-care problems.

 Pear Mask for Mature Skin

-Another face mask you can make is to just mash a cupful of ripe pear with a tablespoonful of honey.
+Another face mask you can make is to mash a cupful of ripe pears with a tablespoonful of honey.
 Use as above.

-Which Fruits To Eat For Glowing, Healthy Skin
+Which Fruits Should You Eat for Glowing, Healthy Skin?

-If your skin is feeling dry and irritated with a tendency to flake, or if you are an acne sufferer, your skin will benefit from adding more vitamin A to your diet.
-You may have seen advertising for skin care products that contain Retinol or Retinoids, both of which are derived from Vitamin A. These are often anti aging products, designed to rejuvenate mature skin by reducing lines and wrinkles.
-For acne sufferers or those with injury or scarring, Vitamin A helps to repair and rebuild damaged tissues so it is an important element in the diet for these people too.
+- Vitamin A: If your skin is feeling dry and irritated with a tendency to flake, or if you are an acne sufferer, your skin will benefit from adding more vitamin A to your diet.
+You may have seen advertising for skin care products that contain retinol or retinoids, both of which are derived from vitamin A. These are often anti-aging products, designed to rejuvenate mature skin by reducing lines and wrinkles.
+For acne sufferers or those with injury or scarring, vitamin A helps to repair and rebuild damaged tissues.
+So it is an important element in the diet for these people too.

-Again, this is a very important vitamin in anti aging products.
+- Vitamin E: Again, this is a very important vitamin in anti-aging products.
 It is a powerful antioxidant that helps protect the skin against premature aging.
-It is added to many skin care products designed to treat the problems of maturing skin but it is also great for younger women who have stretch marks.
+It is added to many skin care products designed to treat the problems of maturing skin, but it is also great for younger women who have stretch marks.

-Vitamin C is another powerful antioxidant and it is helpful in stimulating the production of collagen in maturing skin.
-Loss of collagen in the layers of your skin is what causes the sagging and wrinkling associated with aging and boosting its production will help to restore suppleness as well as improve the surface texture, making skin look smoother, firmer and younger.
+- Vitamin C: This is another powerful antioxidant, and it is helpful in stimulating the production of collagen in maturing skin.
+Loss of collagen in the layers of your skin is what causes the sagging and wrinkling associated with aging, and boosting its production will help to restore suppleness as well as improve the surface texture, making skin look smoother, firmer and younger.

-Vitamin B is actually not a single vitamin, but a group of them.
-Niacin or Vitamin B3 is one of the most important for those suffering with acne and skin blemishes as it helps the blood to carry more oxygen to the skin which is very beneficial in preventing the development of new blemishes as well as helping to heal those already present.
-Another important member of the B group for skin, is B1 which is also concerned with blood circulation and helps to get your skin glowing!
+- Vitamin B Complex: Vitamin B is actually not a single vitamin, but a group of them.
+Niacin, or vitamin B3, is one of the most important for those suffering from acne and skin blemishes.
+It helps the blood to carry more oxygen to the skin, which is very beneficial in preventing the development of new blemishes, as well as helping to heal those already present.
+Another important member of the B group for skin is B1, which is also concerned with blood circulation and helps to get your skin glowing!

 Eat a Rainbow Every Day!